jonnor/datascience-master/tip360/report.md

 the power source needs to supply 1mA@365 days = 8760 mAh.

 4x standard 18650 Li-ion have 4*3200 mAh = 12800 mAh capacity.
-After accounting for a 2.5% self-discharge per month this should be enough.
+Taking into account 3% self-discharge per month this should have more than 9000 mAh usable power over a 12 month period.

 ![4x 16850 Li-ion cells](./images/4x18650.jpg)